 One long-made argument against tertiary education subsidies is that they are regressive.
-University students tend to come from more privileged backgrounds, and therefore receive a disproportionate share of government spending on higher education.
+University students tend to come from more privileged backgrounds, and therefore high-income households receive a disproportionate share of government spending on higher education.

 Based on gross household income, ABS data on the distribution of government benefits released today confirms that this is still true, as the chart below shows, although the ratio between the highest and lowest income quintiles is lower now than in the past.